jsolly/serverless-app-quickstart/README.md

 # App Quickstart ⚡️

-A serverless web application template built with Astro, deployed on Vercel, with Supabase authentication and PostgreSQL database.
+A serverless web application template built with AstroJS, deployed on Vercel, with Supabase authentication and PostgreSQL database.

 ## Dependencies